 Below are the seat pitches that can be found in each cabin class:

 |Width (inches)||Pitch (inches)||Reclinability (inches)|

 |Qantas Dreamliner Business||23||46||full|

 |Qantas Dreamliner Economy||17||32||6|

 The Qantas Dreamliner Business Class cabin is spread across two sections.
 There are 34 seats in the larger forward cabin and 12 directly behind in a smaller, more intimate cabin.

 All seats convert to a fully lie-flat bed and can stay reclined during take-off and landing.
 With a 1:2:1 configuration, all seats have aisle access and face forward – no polarising herringbone layout like Air New Zealand.

 Readers may recognise these seats as being the same as the new seats being progressively rolled out across the Qantas A330s plying a number of routes.

 In the larger forward cabin, all rows are separated from the lavatories by an exit, the effect is that there really isn’t a poor seat to be had.
-However, the front row is optimal for space, but in the centre seating starts as row 2, where both seats are against the bulkhead and can be configured for a bassinet.
-Meanwhile row 8 has you near the galley.
+However, the front row is optimal for space, but in the centre, seating starts at row 2, where both seats are against the bulkhead and can be configured for a bassinet.
+Meanwhile, row 8 has you near the galley.